stephen-lakes/nth-prime-/README.md

 # nth-prime
-This program gets the nth prime numner.
+This program gets the nth prime number.
 For example the 10000th prime is 104729